Our student handbook provides a comprehensive review of the Bachelor of Science in Speech, Language, and Hearing Sciences.

-The Bachelor of Science degree requires 120 units that includes the general education requirements for the College of Science, and at least 33 units of coursework in the major.
+The B.S. degree requires 120 units that includes the general education requirements for the College of Science, and at least 33 units of coursework in the major.

 - SLHS coursework provides foundational knowledge in human communication and communication disorders, as well as an introduction to clinical practice in Audiology and Speech-Language Pathology.

 - Students have the opportunity to take elective courses that enhance their knowledge and provide learning opportunities outside the classroom.